ehammes/caps-11/README.md

-# LAB 11
+# LAB 11, 12

 ## Project: caps-11

 ### Author: Elizabeth Hammes

-### Problem Domain - Auth Module Lab 09 Project
+### Problem Domain

+* Event Driven Applications (Lab11)
   * Begin the build of an application for a product called CAPS - The Code Academy Parcel Service.
 In this sprint, we’ll build out a system that emulates a real world supply chain.
 CAPS will simulate a delivery service where vendors (such a flower shops) will ship products using our delivery service and when our drivers deliver them, each vendor will be notified that their customers received what they purchased.
   * This will be an event driven application that “distributes” the responsibility for logging to separate modules, using only events to trigger logging based on activity.
+* Socket.io (lab12)
+  * Continue working on a multi-day build of our delivery tracking system, creating an event observable over a network with Socket.io.
+  * In this phase, we’ll be moving away from using Node Events for managing a pool of events, instead refactoring to using the Socket.io libraries.
+This allows communication between Server and Client applications.
+  * The intent here is to build the data services that would drive a suite of applications where we can see pickups and deliveries in real-time.

 ### Links and Resources